modex-flexmex/oemof-flexmex/docs/getting_started.rst

 **Not** provided with the github repository:

 * Raw input data, see :ref:`input data format`.
-* Output template data, see ...
+* Output template data, see :ref:`postprocessing`.

 This data will be provided on github in the future.